dlarrick/alen-mqtt/README.md

 ## Enabling WiFi
 To enable WiFi on an Alen BreatheSmart filter:
 * Download the "Tuya Smart" app onto your Android or iOS device and create an account
-* Hold the "Auto" button for 5-10 seconds or until the WiFi symbol on upper right starts blinking
+* On the purifier control panel, hold the "Auto" button for 5-10 seconds or until the WiFi symbol on upper right starts blinking
 * Follow the instructions in the Tuya Smart app to scan for and add a device

 ## Getting local API credentials
-Follow the steps at [TuyAPI](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) through running `tuya-cli wizard` to generate an ID and Key.
+Follow the steps in [TuyAPI's documentation](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) through running `tuya-cli wizard` to generate an ID and Key.
 Be forewarned, this process involves setting up a developer account at Tuya but is well documented by the TuyAPI project and relatively straightforward.
 Note: the 'virtual ID' for the device can be found in the Tuya Smart app's device page under the Edit button (upper right), Device Information.

 Note: despite using the process, documentation, and wizard from the TuyAPI project, alen-mqtt uses the semi-related pytuya Python library to talk to the purifier.
 Once you have the credentials and you're sure it works, you can remove the node.js components if you're not otherwise using them.